 Clustering is performed by a set of cooperating servers.
-One or more cmsd daemons run in manager mode and can be used by one or more xrootd's to determine where to redirect a client's file open request.
+One or more cmsd daemons run in manager mode and can be used by one or more xrootd's to determine where to redirect a client's file request.
 The request can only be redirected to a machine that is running a cmsd in server or supervisor mode.
 There can be up to 64 cmsd servers.
 Each machine can run one or more xrootd's.
 The following figure illustrates a simple minimal system.

 In the diagram, there are three hosts: x, y, and z.
-Host y serves as the load balancer.
-Hosts x and z are the hosts that can be used to serve data to clients and load is to be distributed between the two.
+Host y serves as the redirector.
+Hosts x and z are the hosts that can be used to serve data to clients.
 Consequently, host y runs a manager cmsd while hosts x and z run server cmsd's.

-The servers connect to the manager and provide load information.
+The servers connect to the manager and provide load and file information.
 The xrootd running on host y connects to the manager as well.
 However, the xrootd on host y uses the manager to determine which server to direct client requests.
 It does not serve any actual data files.